jblang/TMS9918A/README.md

 - 40 pin right angle header
 - 2x8 pin straight header and 1 jumper block

-Aside from the TMS9918A itself, all parts are available from Mouser and probably other suppliers as well.
+Aside from the board and the TMS9918A itself, all parts are available from Mouser and probably other suppliers as well.

 ## Address Configuration Jumper